By Branch/Doctrine |

 Wittgenstein (pronounced VIT-gun-shtine) was born on 26 April 1889 in Vienna, Austria, into one of the most prominent and wealthy families in the Austro-Hungarian Empire.
 His father was Karl Wittgenstein, an industrialist from a Protestant family converted from Judaism, who went on to make a fortune in iron and steel; his mother was Leopoldine Kalmus, from a mixed Jewish-Catholic family.
 He was the youngest of eight children, all of whom were baptized as Roman Catholic despite the religious views of their parents' families.

 His father was a leading patron of the arts, especially music, and the Wittgenstein house often hosted important musicians such as Johannes Brahms and Gustav Mahler.
 Both his parents were very musical, and all their children were artistically and intellectually educated.
 Ludwig's older brother, Paul Wittgenstein, went on to become a world-famous concert pianist (even after losing his right arm in World War I), and Ludwig himself had perfect pitch and played the clarinet throughout his life.
-His family were also intensely self-critical to the point of depression and suicidal tendencies (three of his four brothers committed suicide).
+His family members were also intensely self-critical to the point of depression and suicidal tendencies (three of his four brothers committed suicide).

 Wittgenstein was educated at home until 1903, after which he began three years of schooling at the Realschule in Linz (Adolf Hitler was also a student there at the same time, although it is not known whether the two knew each other).
 Wittgenstein apparently spoke an unusually pure high German, albeit with a slight stutter, and insisted on using the formal form of address even with his classmates.
 He wore very elegant clothes, and was highly sensitive and extremely unsociable.